trunk-io/docs/check/configuration/custom-linters/reference.md

 ## Linter Command Definition

 The linter command definitions are defined in `lint.linter.commands`.
 A single linter can have multiple commands if it is used in different ways.

-[//]: # (**action: if here and in linter def, remove from linter def**)
+*Note:*.
+If you define the executable to run here (the command definition), then you should *not* define it also in the linter definition.
+Defining it here as a command is preferred.

+### `name`

-`name` : a unique name for this command (some tools expose multiple commands, format, lint, analyze, etc.).
+`name`: *string*.
+A unique name for this command (some tools expose multiple commands, format, lint, analyze, etc.).

 ### `output`